ffiza/ffiza.github.io/README.md

-A repostory that hosts a personal blog on data projects.
+A repository to host a personal GitHub Pages website.